Vaishnavi-1503/SocialLogin-Apple/README.md

-# SocialLogin-FaceBook
+# SocialLogin-Apple
-The Social Login Demo is a showcase application that demonstrates how to integrate facebook login functionality into a mobile application.
+The Social Login Demo is a showcase application that demonstrates how to integrate apple login functionality into a mobile application.